-NOTE: Adjust gauge wheels with tractor on a flat level surface.
+NOTE:Adjust gauge wheels with tractor on a flat level surface.

-- Adjust mower to desired cutting height (See "TO AD-JUST MOWER CUTTING HEIGHT" in this section of manual). - With mower in desired height of cut position, gauge wheels should be assembled so they are slightly off the ground.
-Install gauge wheel in appropriate hole.
-Tighten securely. - Repeat for all, installing gauge wheel in same adjustment hole.
+- Adjust mower to desired cutting height (See "TO AD-JUST MOWER CUTTING HEIGHT" in the Operation section of this manual). - With mower in desired height of cut position, gauge wheels should be assembled so they are slightly off the ground.
+Install gauge wheel in appropriate hole as shown and tighten securely. - Repeat for opposite side installing gauge wheel in same adjustment hole.